Special Educational Needs and Disability Report 2019/2020

 Funding for students with Additional Needs

 We received a fixed sum for each student at our school and in addition we receive a top up sum of money depending on the level of need of each student.
 This is applied for according to the Norfolk Special Schools Top up Funding Matrix.
 Pupil Premium funding is also given to students who have been or are eligible for Free School Meals.
 Funding is also given to Children Looked After and children in Service families.

 Preparing for next steps

 It is imperative that we prepare our students for the next stage in their life.
 The transition can be to a new class, having a change of class teacher, moving onto another school, transferring to college or another post 16 provider or to employment.
-Churchill Park School is committed to working in partnership with children and young people, families and other providers to ensure supported and positive transitions occur.
+Churchill Park Academy is committed to working in partnership with children and young people, families and other providers to ensure supported and positive transitions occur.

 Each summer term we have “Jump Up week” to prepare students for moving into new classes at the beginning of the academic year.

 Transition to future settings begins in year 9 with a transition plan for each student; this is discussed at each EHCP annual review.
 Students are offered the opportunity to investigate different settings from post 16 onwards with consultation with parents and other professionals.
-Regular visits to a new setting can be arranged in the summer term, this includes new students joining Churchill Park School for the first time.
+Regular visits to a new setting can be arranged in the summer term, this includes new students joining Churchill Park Academy for the first time.